Optimizing Calculations

 To use parallel calculation, enable it at the server level, application level, or database level using either of these methods:

-• Add or edit the appropriate configuration settings to the essbase.cfg file.
+- Add or edit the appropriate configuration settings to the essbase.cfg file.

-See CALCPARALLEL and CALCTASKDIMS in the Oracle Essbase Technical Reference.
+See CALCPARALLEL and CALCTASKDIMS in the Oracle Essbase Technical Reference. - Add the appropriate calculation commands to a calculation script.

 See SET CALCPARALLEL and SET CALCTASKDIMS in the Oracle Essbase Technical Reference.